The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Discussion

-Therefore, in order to experimentally observe the proposed Frenkel line, it is necessary to suppress or filter the contribution of the optical phonon modes to the signal.

-The advantage of the electronic Frenkel line over the dynamic lines $U_{\sigma(\omega)}$ and $U_{inc}$ is that the Frenkel line is based on a sharp criterion, namely negative $\sigma(t)$.
-Contrary to the Widom line $U_W$ it extends to very high temperature.
-It marks a real qualitative change in the behaviour of the electrons, namely the appearance of back scattering.
-Contrary to all other lines, this negative $\sigma(t)$ also reflects the high-frequency behavior. \\
+The advantage of the electronic Frenkel line over the dynamic lines $U_{\sigma(\omega)}$ and $U_{inc}$ is that it is based on a sharp criterion: negative $\sigma_1(t)$.
+Contrary to the thermodynamic line $U_D$, it extends to very high temperatures.
+It marks a real qualitative change in the dynamics of the electrons, namely the appearance of back-scattering.
+In contrast with all other lines, this negative $\sigma_1(t)$ also reflects high-frequency behavior. \\